Bridging Los Angeles - The Bureau of Engineering's documentary on the history of the City of Los Angeles’ bridges over the Los Angeles River.

-The Sixth Street Viaduct was constructed using then state-of-the-art concrete technology and an onsite mixing plant.
-However, just 20 years after the Sixth Street Viaduct was constructed the cement supports began to disintegrate due to a chemical reaction known as Alkai Silica Reaction (ASR), causing significant deterioration of the structure.
+The original Sixth Street Viaduct was constructed using then state-of-the-art concrete technology and an onsite mixing plant.
+However, just 20 years after it was constructed the cement supports began to disintegrate due to a chemical reaction known as Alkai Silica Reaction (ASR), causing significant deterioration of the structure.

 Over the years, various costly restorative methods have been tried, but none have worked to correct the problem.
 The results of seismic vulnerability studies, completed in 2004, concluded that the viaduct, in its current state of material deterioration and lack of structural strength, has a high vulnerability to failure as a result of a major earthquake.
-In addition to its vulnerability to collapse under predictable seismic forces, the Sixth Street Viaduct also has geometric design and safety deficiencies.
+In addition to its vulnerability to collapse under predictable seismic forces, the Sixth Street Viaduct also had geometric design and safety deficiencies.

 The original Sixth Street Viaduct was demolished in 2016 due to seismic-deficiency and deteriorating concrete.
 The original bridge is being replaced by a new viaduct and is expected to be completed in early 2022.